What to expect during a Community Acupuncture Treatment:

 Thursdays; 4:00 – 7:00 pm (in by 6:00)

-Saturdays; 10:00 am (First and third Saturdays of each month)
+Saturdays; 10:00 am (First and third Saturdays of each month) (NOTE: we do NOT have Saturday hours in July and August)

 Cost or each treatment is $25, making it an affordable option for more frequent visits, which support your body’s recovery and your personalized treatment plan.